julian-salinas/socket-connect/readme.md

 # How to use it
 Compile linking `-lconnect`

-For including in your files, you must use the format `connect/networking.h` or `connect/serialization.h`
+For including in your files, you must use the format `connect/networking.h` and/or `connect/serialization.h`

 example:
 ```c